 A Snowy Day

-On a snowy day in January, a writer-friend with a new book to sell, Romalyn Tlighman from California, was in New York for a conference at the Hilton.
-Romalyn's book, To The Stars Through Difficulties, is a fascinating look at the development of the public library system in Kansas in the early twentieth century under the influence of Andrew Carnegie.
-Now available on pre-order on Amazon, it will likewise be available at book stores nationwide in April.
+On a snowy day in January a writer-friend, Romalyn Tilghman, with a new book to sell, arrived in New York for a conference at the Hilton Hotel.
+Romalyn's book, To The Stars Through Difficulties, is a fascinating look at the development of the public library system in Kansas in the early twentieth-century under the influence of Andrew Carnegie.
+The largesse of Mr Carnegie notwithstanding, what becomes clear in the reading is that the libraries would not have been built had it not been for the determination and ingenuity of the women who lived in those small towns spread out across the prairie.

-We met for lunch at what Zagat calls 'a perennial favorite,' the Trattoria Dell’Arte, on Seventh Avenue.
-Seated at a table with a view of the street, it was magical watching New Yorkers and visitors slipping and sliding on the slick pavements, while across the street, Carnegie Hall, named after the great American philanthropist Andrew Carnegie, loomed as unperturbed as ever.
-For Romalyn, there was a special connnection.
+We met for lunch at what Zagat calls 'a perennial favorite,' the Trattoria Dell’Arte, on Seventh Avenue, directly across from Carnegie Hall.
+Seated at a table overlooking the street, it was pure magic (and many laughs) watching the crowd scurrying by, slipping and sliding on the slick pavement, while across the street, Carnegie Hall, named after that great American philanthropist Andrew Carnegie, loomed as unperturbed as ever.

-So, when it snowed this week, with great sheets of white whipping in from the north, I donned my knee-high Hunter boots and my plush soft Hunter socks, to walk in the snow and enjoy that snowy day magic all over again.
-Time was of the essence, I knew, as it doesn’t take long for a coverlet of white to turn into a slushy grey mound at a crosswalk.
+When it snowed again later in the week, sheets of white whipping in from the north, I donned my waterproof boots and fleecy socks to walk the neighborhood without having any particular destination in mind, wanting no more than to watch the city being transformed, snowflake by snowflake, into a ghostly and quieter version of its normal daytime self.
+Time was of the essence, I reminded myself for it doesn’t take long for a pristine white coverlet to turn into a slushy grey mound.

-And it didn't take long before I decided the wind was too nippy, that I needed a respite.
-A snowed-in blackboard on a sidewalk caught my eye: If the brussel sprout soup didn't do it for me, the quiche sounded about right.
-Ducking inside a neighborhood charmer, Demarchelier on East 86th Street, near Madison, I found all in readiness.
-Snow or no snow.
-Including the soft lighting, which I have always appreciated.
-You can see for yourself the results: a challenging book, a soft, full-boded pinot noir, and a quiche Lorraine.
+And it didn't take that long, only a matter of blocks, before a sidewalk sign caught my eye: If the brussel sprout soup didn't do it for me, the quiche sounded about right.
+Ducking inside this neighborhood charmer, I found Demarchelier on East 86th Street at Madison all in readiness.
+Lighting can make or break a restaurant, something the French pay close attention to.
+At Demarchelier the golden orbs add a warmth and coziness that's irresistible.
+Within minutes, I settled in with a copy of Between the World and Me; a glass of a pinot noir, soft in the mouth with hints of red berries; and a delicious quiche Lorraine.
 Take a look at that crusty bread, what's not to like!
-And there's madame, totaling up the bill...
+Then, too, there's madame, totaling the bill.

-Have you a snowy day favorite place where you like to linger long?
-Drop a line and tell me about it.
-Hope to see you next week when I'll have the coffee ready...
+Have you a favorite place where you like to linger?
+Drop me a line and tell me about it.
+Hope to see you back here next week when I'll have the coffee ready.
+Until then, may life be good to you, mes amis.